Cake Consultation – Tips and How To

 - Ask all necessary questions such as:

-2. The name and number of the person (usually bride’s mother or sister) taking charge.
+- The name and number of the person (usually the bride’s mother or sister) taking charge.

-8. What you will need to set up your cake (a sturdy table, tablecloth, flowers, cake topper etc.)
+- What you will need to set up your cake (a sturdy table, tablecloth, flowers, cake topper, etc.)

-For example here in Israel it’s really hot and humid in summer so taking a cake and setting it up early to a venue that has no air-conditioning on can be a big issue.
+- For example here in Israel, it’s really hot and humid in summer so taking a cake and setting it up early in a venue that has no air-conditioning on can be a big issue.

-It is important that the venue put the air condition on when the cake arrives (some wait closer to guest arrival time); or
+- It is important that the venue put the air condition on when the cake arrives (some wait until closer to guest arrival time); or

-Alternatively, ask the cake to be delivered close to the time of
+- Alternatively, ask for the cake to be delivered close to the time of

-Most venues have the caterer take care of the cake cutting.
-Reputed caterers know how to cut custom cakes and know the standard size cake slices, while some especially new ones do not.
-It is important that this is discussed because if the caterer cuts dessert size slices of your custom cake then the cake will not have enough number of servings.
+- Cutting the cake – Most venues have the caterer take care of the cake-cutting.
+Reputed caterers know how to cut custom cakes and know the standard-size cake slices, while some especially new ones do not.
+It is important that this is discussed because if the caterer cuts dessert-size slices of your custom cake then the cake will not have enough servings.
 Some clients are ready to pay extra to have the cake decorator send a person to do the serving of the wedding cake.
 Let the bride know if this is something you offer.

 Some cake decorators prefer to discuss the ifs and buts of things that may go wrong with the wedding cake in advance.